Utpaladeva: Recognition

 As Torella notes, the key element in Utpaladeva's theology of liberation is the idea of "recognition" (pratyabhijñā) and how to achieve it.
 This is none other than the act of recognizing that oneself is the supreme Shiva himself.
 As Torella explains, recognition is:merely the triggering in the devout of an act of identification, which does not reveal anything new but only rends the veils that hid the I from himself; a cognition is not created but only the blur that prevented its use, its entering into life, is instantly removed.
 The way by which the master creates the premises for this to occur may, on the contrary, be gradual: this is what Utp. does with his work, which aims through a series of arguments at bringing to light the powers of the I and those of the Lord, until identification is triggered.
 The practice of such a linear (avakra) path is enough to enter into the nature of Siva and achieve the condition of liberated in life, which may also be accompanied by the extraordinary powers...This occurs within everyday reality just as it is.
-The light of liberation does not cause its colours to fade, does not cover them but brightens them, performing the miracle of eliminating otherness whilst maintaining the richness of individual flavours.
+The light of liberation does not cause its colours to fade, does not cover them but brightens them, performing the miracle of eliminating otherness whilst maintaining the richness of individual flavours.The opening verse of the Īśvarapratyabhijñākārikā states that Utpaladeva composed it out of a wish to help "people" (jana).
+Abhinavagupta glosses this word as "whoever is born" and explains that the Pratyabhijñā places no restriction on who is qualified (adhikārin) to receive its teaching; commenting on the final verse, he adds that no requisite such as caste (jāti) applies.
+Both Utpaladeva and Abhinavgupta set themselves against orthodoxy the quest for one's true identity is not a privilege tied to the caste or sex of the person who undertakes it.